ad72905/python_dsa/README.md

-# Data Structures and Algorithms - Implementations in Python
+# Data Structures - Implementations in Python

 This is a repository that contains implementations for data structures and algorithms in Python.